prajvalhl/is-birthday-lucky/readme.md

 # is your birthday lucky?

-## This fun little ReactJS app says if your birthday is lucky or not based on your birth date and lucky number.
+## This fun little ReactJS app says if your birthday is lucky or not based on your birthdate and a lucky number.
 Try it!